EV drivers struggle to keep batteries charged amid winter freeze

 One Tesla driver said he was grateful just to find a station after he drained his car battery searching for an open spot.

-France said he then drove to the station at the fashion outlet station in Rosemont, but it wasn’t in service.
+France said he then drove to another station in Rosemont, about a half-hour away, but it wasn’t in service.

 “By that time my battery drained down to 5%, which is faster than normal,” France said.